mikota/q2pro/doc/action.md

 - `allitem [0/1]` - default 0, if enabled, all players spawn with all items, with exception of any item bans
 - `allow_hoarding [#]` - default 0, if enabled, allows players to pick up more than 1 special item or weapon, but does not spawn with them, like allweapon or allitem will do

+### Knife Catching
+Ever wish you could catch a knife thrown at you like they did in all the cool action movies?
+Well now you can!
+Ask your server operator to enable `knife_catch`!
+You only have a couple of frames to make this happen, so timing is important!
+- `knife_catch [0/1/2]` - default `0` (classic, no catching possible).
+  - If set to `1`, use the `punch` command to catch a knife in-flight.
+This will add 1 knife to your inventory and prevent all damage.
+  - If set to `2`, use the `punch` command to catch a knife in-flight, and immediately throw it back where your crosshair is, just like in Big Trouble in Little China!
+This prevents all damage, but you do not get an extra knife in your inventory (because you just threw it back!)

 ### Teamkilling after a Round
 To add a little more fun in the game, we've added an option which will allow a team to TK each other after a round has ended during Teamplay.
 This is only available to servers where FF is off.